Leafwing-Studios/Emergence/design/src/player-actions/index.md

 Then, they can use a handful of tools to alter the game world directly:

-- [zoning](zoning.md), which control which structures should be in which location and perform teraforming
+- [zoning](zoning.md), which control which structures should be in which location
+- [terraforming](terraforming.md), which controls the height of each tile and the soil composition of each voxel
 - [recipe selection](../production-chains/recipes.md), which changes what buildings are producing
 - [signal configuration](../signals/configuring-properties.md), which modifies the signal production and preferences of a [strain](../glossary.md#strain)
 - [pheromones](pheromones.md), which expend a limited but renewable resource to temporarily alter behavior and provide localized boosts